Okay, I get it. You want to go to Kazakhstan and meet beautiful Kazakh girls. Why else you’d want to go there, I don’t know. (I’m kidding, of course).

 Oh…and it’s $160 for a ten year visa.
 Multiple entries.
 Again, that’s TEN years.

 There’s no special application, you just need to mark it on your visa application itself.
-Read the instructions on this page carefully if you need further clarification.
+Read the instructions on the visa application page carefully if you need further clarification.

-This means you can come and visit your Kazakh harem as much as you want and not have to worry about visas in the future.
+This means you can come and visit your Kazakh buddies as much as you want and not have to worry about visas in the future.
 For the same fee.
 It’s a no brainer!

 Kazakhstan is still one of the most off the grid and underrated places in the entire world.
 As I’ve said before here on LAA, the girls are a beautiful blend of the Soviet beauty and the skin of Asians.
 It’s the best of both worlds.